Relec Electronics Ltd Terms and Conditions

 7.3.5. give the Supplier such information relating to the Goods as the Supplier may require from time to time.

 7.4.
 Subject to clause 7.5, the Customer may resell or use the Goods in the ordinary course of its business (but not otherwise) before the Supplier receives payment for the Goods.
+However, if the Customer resells the Goods before that time:

 7.4.1. it does so as principal and not as the Supplier’s agent; and